 Implant Supported Dentures and Denture Implants

 Regular dentures are removable and sit on top of the gums while in place.
-Implant dentures are still removable but are attached secured onto a surgically implanted attachment located in the jawbone.
+Bonita Springs implant dentures are still removable but are attached secured onto a surgically implanted attachment located in the jawbone.
 Implants are most common for the bottom row of teeth because dentures can be unstable there.
 This is because the tongue and floor of the mouth are constantly moving while functioning so it takes lots of "glue" to keep a bottom denture stable.
 These artificial teeth can click into place on either individual posts protruding out from the gums or onto a bar that sits upon several posts.
 The denture implants do require surgery for installation, but they will provide ultimate stability for the dentures while remaining removable and easy to clean.

 Permanent dentures are teeth replacements that are unable to be removed manually by the individual that possesses them.
 These artificial teeth are placed through dental implant surgery.
 The surgical implantation allows for the new teeth replacements to hold firmly just like natural teeth to allow for more efficient and confident chewing with stronger biting force.
 The permanent dentures can be cared for just like real teeth so treat them and brush them as such.
 These dentures are not only the best option for functionality, but also for feel and appearance.
 You don’t have to worry about these teeth shifting around when you smile.

-Snap on Dentures
+Snap on Dentures in Bonita Springs

 Snap on dentures are a type of dental implant that requires surgery, yet is still removable.
 The dental implants will insert into the bone beneath the gums.
 Posts will extend from the bone out above the surface of the gums in the mouth.
 The posts may be topped with either individual balls, or by a bar that sits on top of all posts connecting them.
 The snap on denture snaps into place on either a ball (via a ball and socket joint) or clip to a bar.
 The dentures are removable, but due to the implant type, provide “permanent” quality and stability.
 Patients typically report they can eat "almost anything" and snap on dentures are more affordable now than ever as implant dentistry continues to be more predictable.